amit-eiitech/laravel-installer/README.md

 ![Laravel Installer](https://eiitechsolutions.com/storage/packages/laravel-installer/banner-1.jpg)

-A multi-step wizard for seamless Laravel application installation.
-This package provides an intuitive interface to guide users through server requirement checks, environment configuration, database setup, and initial admin user creation using Livewire components.
+This package features a multi-step wizard designed for a seamless Laravel application installation.
+It offers an intuitive interface that guides users through server requirement checks, environment configuration, database setup, and the creation of an initial admin user, all using Livewire components.

+By including the Laravel installer in your application, you can eliminate the need to assist your clients with server setup.
+Clients can independently check server requirements, update the .env file, migrate the database, and link storage, all through a step-by-step installation guide.

 ## Screenshots